-Events like last week’s tsunami often spur on premillenial believers who think that things have never been this bad before and that the end is in sight.
+Events like last Covid and reactions to it often spur on premillenial believers who think that things have never been this bad before and that the end is in sight.
 This is not new.
 James Moorhead mentions an encounter that Robert Willett had back in World War I:

 …he encountered an energetic man who explained that Kaiser Wilhelm was the beast described in the thirteenth chapter of Revelation and that Jesus would appear within months to “rapture” the saints.

 As George Marsden points out in Fundamentalism and American Culture, World War I touched off a frenzy of speculation about Germany and “the Huns” being a possible candidate for the Antichrist and his Empire.
 One can imagine how a world war would lead people to speculate on such matters.
 And I am sure that this speculation reached another level when Hitler was around.
 And yet, the end did not come.

 This did not stop speculation.
 The emphasis shifted from shattered Germany to the Red Menace and the Soviet Union which would surely invade Israel and fulfill Ezekiel 38.
 The bad interpretation of premillenialism said that “this generation” applied to 1948 and Israel (we are now 63 years later, when does a generation end?).
 Chuck Smith said the end was probably going to be in 1981…or maybe 1986.